How small groups make big change

 Session 5: Leadership – May 27

 Leadership is a core tenet of Community Organising.
-This week we’ll unpack an Organisers definition of leadership and share the skill of coaching as a practice to step others into leadership.
-We’ll also talk about using your leadership to help the group make collective decisions in the face of internal differences.
+This week we’ll unpack an Organisers definition of leadership and the qualities of leaders.
+We also talk about using relational meetings to identify and step up other leaders in your small group.

 Session 6: Strong, sustainable groups – June 3